AshwinSundar/ashwinsundar/blog/prefer-markdown.md

 }
 ```

 Yes, that script is verbose and not optimized for organization.
-I don't know remember why it writes to a temp file first.
+I don't remember why it writes to a temp file first.
 The styling on this site has issues.
 But it gets the job done.

 ## To summarize